|Wang's Compound Pictures|

 The Painting and Calligraphy Hall displays hundreds of excellent works while Treasure Hall contains collections of furnishings, old coins, porcelains, rare stones and jade carvings.
 Both displays are open to the public.

-Take train to Jiexiu or Lingshi Railway Station and then catch Jiexiu bus no.11 (fare: CNY4), or Lingshi public bus (fare: CNY1) to the Wang's Compound.
-Travel Time: 40mins.
-Service Hours: 08:00 to 20:00.
+2. Take a train from Pingyao Railway Station to Jiexiu or Lingshi Railway Station and then catch Jiexiu bus no. 11 (fare: CNY 5), or Lingshi bus no. 1 (fare: CNY 2) to the Wang's Compound.